harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/cloud-foundry.md

 CF app stop injects app stop chaos for a Cloud Foundry app.

-- Checks resilience against abrupt stop of application components/microservices.
-- Validates the effectiveness of disaster recovery and high availability of the app.

 <accordion color="green">
 <summary>Use cases</summary>

-- Checks app resilience against abrupt stopping.
+- Checks resilience against abrupt stop of application components/microservices.
 - Validates the effectiveness of disaster recovery and high availability of the app.

 </accordion>